 DSOs (Domestic Support Obligations), such as spousal maintenance and child support, are usually more objective.
 State law includes formulaic amounts that are presumptively reasonable.
 For child support payments, the two biggest variables are the number of children and the parents’ income.
 Roughly the same thing is true in alimony matters.

 The objective approach does not leave much room for variables.
 However, it does lead to consistent results which are rather easy to predict.

 In 2016, Illinois lawmakers did away with all grounds for divorce other than irreconcilable differences (no-fault divorce).
 The residency requirement waiting period varies, but it is normally 90 or 180 days.
 There may be a no-fault waiting period, as well, but typically, the parties waive this requirement.
 By the time one spouse files for divorce, both spouses are usually at least somewhat ready to move on.

 If the parties cannot agree as to the above issues, the judge makes determinations based on a number of factors.
 If circumstances change, and they almost always do, divorce orders may be legally modified later.

 An Illinois divorce fully resolves all financial and legal matters in a way that is as streamlined as possible.
-For a free consultation with an experienced family law attorney in Rolling Meadows, contact the Delaney Heckman Convenient payment plans are available.
+For a free consultation with an experienced family law attorney in Rolling Meadows, contact the Andrea Heckman Law Convenient payment plans are available.